saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 tem with 4.6 million members, nearly 65% of

-vaccine strain.4 The Flublok Quadrivalent influ- enza vaccine (RIV4, Sanofi) is manufactured without chicken eggs, resulting in a recombinant hemagglutinin protein that is genetically identi- cal to that in the selected strain.5 The vaccine also contains three times the amount of hemag- glutinin protein as standard-dose vaccines, an ncreased level that has been correlated with ncreased protective hemagglutinin antibodies 6
+vaccine strain.4 The Flublok Quadrivalent influ- enza vaccine (RIV4, Sanofi) is manufactured without chicken eggs, resulting in a recombinant hemagglutinin protein that is genetically identi- cal to that in the selected strain.5 The vaccine also contains three times the amount of hemag- glutinin protein as standard-dose vaccines, an increased level that has been correlated with

 ### eggs are used to manufacture t